-Why All Senior Living Websites Need To Have a Blog & Premium Content
+The Benefits of a Senior Living Blog & Premium Content

-Even as we sit here in 2020, it still amazes us the resistance we occasionally encounter when we tell people their senior living website should have a blog and offer premium content (e.g., free guides, infographics, checklists, ebooks, etc.).
+Even as we sit here in 2020, it still amazes us the resistance we occasionally encounter when we tell people they should have a senior living blog and offer premium content (e.g., free guides, infographics, checklists, ebooks, etc.).

 So let’s explain our rationale once and for all.

-1. Blog posts and premium content provide additional opportunities to attract people to your site and engage them with helpful info
+1. Senior living blog posts and premium content provide additional opportunities to attract people to your site and engage them with helpful info.

 Remember, most people begin their shopping online these days.
 A basic 10-page or 20-page senior living website isn’t enough to cover all the information people are searching for.
 But every blog post you write is considered a website page.
 Every landing page you have for a free download, like a guide or infographic, is considered a page.
 And ALL of these pages are excellent ways to help attract site visitors and convert them into leads.